andreasKroepelin/derse-unconference-2023-literate-pluto-packages/README.md

 ### Package management

-Julia package management ist built around environments.
+Julia package management is built around environments.
 We will explore

 * what defines an environment in Julia
 * how to create different environments for different projects